Edgars-Sinats/QuizHunterCompose/README.md

 Getting Started -
 ---------------
+1.If you download or clone this repo, in order to make it work, you should follow the instructions given in the official documentation regarding on [how to add Firebase to your project](https://firebase.google.com/docs/android/setup).
+You can contact me directly via [Linkedin](https://www.linkedin.com/in/edgars-sin%C4%81ts-ba5864164/) to get google-services.json file to make it work straight away.

-1. On load screen choose which topic questions you want to take.
+2. On load screen choose which topic questions you want to take.
 You will have options to choose filter out answered questions and correctly answered.

 ### App